ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-30-aws-developer-ec2.md

 * Change the instance size within the same instance type

+## Dedicated Hosts

+Launch configuration for instances are as follows:

+- Default - shared hardware; can't be changed after launch

+- Dedicated - single tenant hardware; can be changed to Host

+- Host - Instance runs on dedicated host; can be changed to Dedicated

+So the tenancy of an instance can only be change between variants of dedicated tenancy hosting.

+If the VPC is setup dedicated, then all instances are dedicated; can't be changed at launch.

 ## Instance Types
 Each instance type offers different compute, memory, and storage capabilities and are grouped in instance families based on these capabilities.
 DIRTMCG is the mnemonic!